cdapio/cdap-ingest/file-tailer/README.md

 ==================

 File Tailer is a daemon process that performs tailing of sets of local files.
 As soon as a new record has been appended to the end of a file that the daemon is monitoring, it will send it to a Stream via the REST API.

 ## Features

  - distributed as debian and rpm packages;
- - loads properties from a configuration file [unless it is really files];
+ - loads properties from a configuration file;
  - supports rotation of log files;
  - persists state and is able to resume from first unsent record; and
  - dumps statistics info.